 Tax ID Number, or Tax Identification Number (TID), and the like, all refer to the same thing.
 When taxes are filed, whether they are personal income taxes, or business income taxes, there must be a unique identifier used on the tax return.
 Likewise, if income is reported, that income must be reported to the IRS with a unique number identifying who it was paid to.

 In the case of Federal Income Taxes, the tax ID number is a Social Security Number.
 However, businesses do not have SSN, so they need a different unique number to use for identification purposes on tax documents.

 FEIN stands for Federal Employer Identification Number.
 It’s “brother” is the EIN which stands for Employer Identification Number.

 What Is The Difference Between an EIN and a FEIN?

 Let’s start with the easiest part of the tax number concept to understand.
 There is no difference between a FEIN and a EIN.

 To be more technically correct, there is no such thing as a FEIN.
-While there may be State based employer identification numbers, the Federal Government makes no allowance for them in its official terminology or within the tax code.
+While there may be State-based employer identification numbers, the Federal Government makes no allowance for them in its official terminology or within the tax code.
 Thus, if someone is talking about Federal and state tax ID numbers, then they are technically discussing Employer Identification Numbers (EIN) and State Employer Identification Numbers.
 In other words, there is no “Federal” label for official purposes.

 The arbiter of all taxable information and tax numbers is the Internal Revenue Service.
 No one else counts when it comes to Federal Income Taxes.
-It is not surprising then, that the IRS is who issues EINs or Federal Tax Identification Numbers.
+It is not surprising then, that the IRS issues EINs or Federal Tax Identification Numbers.

 Do I Need an EIN (Employer Identification Number)?